accelerate-sf/resources/RULES.md

 By entering the Hackathon, you grant to the Sponsor, Administrator, and any other third parties acting on the Sponsor’s behalf, a royalty-free, non-exclusive, worldwide perpetual license to display publicly and use for promotional purposes the Submission, in perpetuity.
 This license includes, but is not limited to, the marketing, or promotion of on Sponsor’s, Administrator’s, and partners’ products or services, posting or linking to the Submission on Sponsor’s, Administrator’s, and partners’ websites and applications, including the Hackathon Website, and display and promotion of the Submission in any other media, worldwide.
 By entering you acknowledge that the Sponsor, Administrator, or partner may have developed or commissioned materials similar or identical to your Submission and you waive any claims resulting from any similarities of such materials to your entry.
 Further you understand that the Sponsor, Administrator or partner will not restrict work assignments of representatives who have had access to your Submission and you agree that use of information in their representatives’ unaided memories in the development or deployment of their products or services does not create liability for us under this agreement or copyright or trade secret law.

 By submitting an entry, entrants agree that the Sponsor will have a fully paid, non-exclusive license to use such entry for judging the entry.
 Some Submission components may be displayed to the public.
 Other Submission materials may be viewed by the sponsor, AccelerateSF.org, and judges for screening and evaluation.
 By submitting a Submission or accepting any prize, Entrants represent and warrant that (a) submitted content is not copyrighted, protected by trade secret or otherwise subject to third party intellectual property rights or other proprietary rights, including privacy and publicity rights, unless Entrant is the owner of such rights or has permission from their rightful owner to post the content; and (b) the content submitted does not contain any viruses, Trojan horses, worms, spyware or other disabling devices or harmful or malicious code.

+Furthermore, by virtue of the information's status as public domain, any solution devised during the hackathon shall also enter the public domain, hereby nullifying and rendering void any claim to intellectual property rights thereon.
+Participants shall not assert proprietary rights over the data, as it is the property of the City of San Francisco and its resident populace and citizenry.